About School of Medicine and Dentistry

 Gozo is one of Europe’s top diving destinations with a large range of shore as well as boat dives.
 Other sports are also popular in Gozo - football is big, as is swimming, water polo, sailing...any water sport in fact.

-Gozo also boasts a UNESCO World Heritage Site, the Ġgantija Temples, which is the oldest sophisticated stone buildings on earth dating back over 5500 years.
+Gozo also boasts a UNESCO World Heritage Site, the Ġgantija Temples, which are the oldest sophisticated stone buildings on earth dating back over 5,500 years.
 And the fortified town of the Citadel that towers over in Rabat (Victoria), combines medieval layout with the buildings of the Knights of St John on a site inhabited since the Bronze Age.

 Gozo also runs a Festival Mediterranea with cultural and artistic events over two months of the year, including opera, music concerts and art exhibitions.
 The Victoria International Arts Festival in summer combines artistes and ensembles from all over the world.
 There are also free events at Gaulitana Festival of Music over Easter.
 And if that isn’t enough fun and entertainment, Gozo also holds 5 days of carnival activities at the beginning of the year.